 Applicants Without a High School Diploma

-Persons who do not have a high school diploma and are not currently attending high school may apply for admission if they have passed the General Educational Development Test, received a High School Equivalency Certificate, and achieved a composite score of 20 on the ACT or a composite of 940 on the SAT-I. GED holders will meet with advisors who will discuss specific courses needed to meet any deficiencies in academic requirements.
+Persons who do not have a high school diploma and are not currently attending high school may apply for admission if they have passed the General Educational Development (GED) Test and have received the ACT or SAT scores required for regular admission.
+Applicants must submit official GED test scores and ACT/SAT scores to the WIU Office of Admissions.
+GED holders will meet with advisors who will discuss specific courses needed to meet any deficiencies in academic requirements.

 College Level Examination Program (CLEP)